LeRobota/clameurs/README.md

+# Clameur : affordable autonomous speaker

-Clameur is an open-source device inspired by the speculative fiction novel La Zone du Dehors by Alain Damasio, designed for broadcasting sound excerpts.
+Clameur a device inspired by the speculative fiction novel La Zone du Dehors by Alain Damasio, designed for spreading sound excerpts.

 In the novel, the device is described as being the size of a fingernail, blending into urban furniture.
 If something or someone passes within a 10-meter radius, it activates and plays a voice, a cry, or music for a few seconds.